esamarathon/esas18-layouts/README.md

 These are mostly intended for using on a Stream Deck.

 `/api/playsponsorvideo` to trigger playing a sponsor video if applicable (the scene should be named `Sponsor Video`).
-`/api/changestctext` to cycle the Save the Children blurb that is on the host dashboard.
+`/api/changestctext` to change to/cycle the Save the Children blurb that is on the host dashboard.
+`/api/changesponsortext` to change to/cycle the sponsor blurb that is on the host dashboard.